 Low-carb frozen meals aren’t exactly scarce, but they’re certainly harder to find than the conventional variety.
 Trader Joe’s cauliflower crust cheese pizza scratches the comfort food and convenience itches, while providing 14 grams of protein per portion, 12 percent of your day’s fiber and 20 percent of your calcium requirement.

-Spice up that pizza and give it a home-cooked touch by adding cracked eggs on top.
+Spice up that pizza and give it a home-cooked touch by baking a cracked egg on top.

 21. Diced Butternut Squash